zer0def/nginxinc-kubernetes-ingress/docs/cli-arguments.md

     	Specifies the name of the service with the type LoadBalancer through which the Ingress controller pods are exposed externally.
     	The external address of the service is used when reporting the status of Ingress resources.
 Requires -report-ingress-status.
   -health-status
-    	Add a location "/nginx-health" to the default server.
+        Add a location based on the value of health-status-uri to the default server.
 The location responds with the 200 status code for any request.
-	Useful for external health-checking of the Ingress controller -ingress-class string
+    	Useful for external health-checking of the Ingress controller -health-status-uri string
+       Sets the URI of health status location in the default server.
+Requires -health-status (default "/nginx-health") -ingress-class string
     	A class of the Ingress controller.
 The Ingress controller only processes Ingress resources that belong to its class
 	- i.e. have the annotation "kubernetes.io/ingress.class" equal to the class.
 Additionally,